-- Develop a sustainable workforce structure to support and facilitate appropriate staffing levels, to meet the increased in referrals year on year. - Continued work with our colleagues in Grampian, utilising the SLA, to ensure appropriate input for adults including those with Learning Disability. - Assess the possibility of introducing groups to deliver therapy, to allow an increased number of patients to access to the adult mental health team. - Undertake regular review of caseloads to ensure treatment remains therapeutic and to prevent waiting lists from becoming stagnated. - Re-establish the delivery of Survive and Thrive groups safely within pandemic guidelines - To continue to work on establishing effective working relationships with the third sector and statutory services particularly AHPs and Social Workers. - Ensure the small number of people normally resident in Orkney, being cared for in secure units elsewhere in Scotland are repatriated to Orkney as soon as possible.
+- Develop a sustainable workforce structure to support and facilitate appropriate staffing levels, to meet the increased in referrals year on year. - Continued work with our colleagues in Grampian, utilising the SLA, to ensure appropriate input for adults including those with Learning Disability. - Assess the possibility of introducing groups to deliver therapy, to allow an increased number of patients to access to the team. - Promptly review caseloads to ensure treatment remains therapeutic and to prevent waiting lists from becoming stagnated. - Re-establish the delivery of Survive and Thrive groups safely within pandemic guidelines - To continue to work on establishing effective working relationships with the third sector and statutory services particularly AHPs and Social Workers. - Review of the small number of Orkney people in secure facilities elsewhere in Scotland with the aim to repatriate them as soon as is possible.